wilsonmar/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 {% include _toc.html %}

-This is a description the ecosystem around the Serverless computing concept and the Serverless Framework.
+This describes the ecosystem around the "Serverless" computing concept to build applications as a collection of <strong>microservices</strong> that run in response to <strong>events</strong>, auto-scaled in a cloud.

-This is a follow-up to <a target="_blank" href="https://wilsonmar.github.io/aws-lambda-serverless/">my notes on creating a new Amazon Lambda serverless app running in the Amazon cloud</a>.
+This article is a pre-requisite to <a target="_blank" href="https://wilsonmar.github.io/aws-lambda-serverless/">my tutorial on creating a new Amazon Lambda serverless app running in the Amazon cloud</a>.

 <hr />